bensonbenson/RVBot/README.md

 `node rvBot` will start the bot up.

 Not sure how to add a bot to your Discord server?
 [Try this](https://github.com/jagrosh/MusicBot/wiki/Adding-Your-Bot-To-Your-Server).

+### Current list of commands
+* !commands !command !commandlist - Displays the command list in the server chat.
+* !ping - Returns the ping for communicating with the bot.
+* !quote `name here` - Returns a random quote from a given member parameter.
+* !rps `rock, paper, or scissors` - Plays rock, paper, scissors with the bot.
+* !8ball `query` - Answers your query with a very correct 8ball reading.
+* !d `integer` - Rolls an N sided dice.
+* !scramble - Play a RV themed word scramble game.
+* !randomcat - Sends a random cat .png using the randomcat API.